 *The Green Patriot Working Group consists of concerned individuals and organizations who realize that underlying many of our nation’s most pressing challenges is an environmental crisis that demands a balanced and nonpartisan approach in order to preserve our future.

-Here are some of my very favorite people, products, companies and organizations.
+Here are some of Kim’s favorite rainforest friendly products and conservation organizations.
 Each one is making a positive difference in the world.
 Please enjoy exploring what they offer!

 Earth Friendly Products — No palm oil!